Urena-luis/assured-workloads/README.md

 This code creates PoC demo environment for CSA IL4 Assured Workload with VPC service perimeter.
 This demo code is not built for production workload.
 ```

-# Deploying IL4 Assured Workloads Architecture Guide
+# Compliance in Australia with Assured Workloads Architecture Guide

 # Summary

 Assured Workloads helps you comply with different regulatory compliance frameworks by implementing logical controls that segment networks and users from in-scope sensitive data.
 Many of the US compliance frameworks are built upon NIST SP 800-53 Rev. 5, but add on controls based on the sensitivity of the information and the framework's governing body.
-For customers who must comply with Department of Defense (DoD) Impact Level 4 ("IL4"), we recommend that you use [VPC Service Controls (VPC-SC)](https://cloud.google.com/vpc-service-controls/docs/overview) to create a strong boundary around the regulated environment.

-This guide will provide written instructions and Terraform/Python code for:

-1. Creating an Assured Workloads folder for an IL4 compliance framework
+This guide will provide written instructions and Terraform/Python code for creating an Assured Workloads folder for a FedRAMP Moderate compliance framework
-1. Setting up a VPC-SC perimeter around the Assured Workloads IL4 boundary
-1. Adding new projects to the VPC-SC perimeter, both manually and via automation
-1. Setting up Access Context Manager policy to enforce data residency controls for developers

 # Architecture